-Wire Connectors are the Best Connectors
+Wire Connectors Are the Best Connectors

 If you ever find wires joined with electrical tape, or the wires are twisted together and then wrapped with electrical tape, get rid of the tape and join the wires with wire nuts.

 Never use tape in place of wire nuts.
 It's simply not secure enough, and it's vulnerable to damage.
-Some people like to use wire nuts and wrap them them tape.
+Some people like to use wire nuts and wrap them with tape.
 This fine to do, but you probably won't find any wire nut manufacturers advising you to do it.

 Wire Nut Types